Boole-Digital/portkey-client/README.md

 🛡 Security Model

 Origin Isolation: Vault is served from vault.yourapp.xyz, while your SPA is app.yourapp.xyz.

-Content-Security-Policy: Scripts are limited to altruistic CDNs; no inline eval.

-document.domain & window.top blocked: Even malicious extensions can’t peek.
+Content-Security-Policy: Scripts are limited to altruistic CDNs; no inline eval. document.domain & window.top blocked: Even malicious extensions can’t peek.
 Passkey PRF: Key derivation is bound to the credential & RP ID, impossible to brute force without the user’s authenticator.
 No remote logging: All console.logs are inside the iframe context only.

-See /vault/index.html for CSP, COOP/COEP and inline nonce.
+See /vault/index.html for CSP, COOP/COEP, and inline nonce.

 🏗 Deploying the Vault
 cd packages/vault
 pnpm build                 # produces dist/ rsync -a dist/ user@server:/var/www/vault

 DNS → vault.yourapp.xyz, HTTPS required.
 Add the following headers (Apache / Nginx / cloud):

 Cross-Origin-Opener-Policy: same-origin
 Cross-Origin-Embedder-Policy: require-corp
 Content-Security-Policy: default-src 'self'; ...

 🧑‍💻 Contributing
 pnpm i

-pnpm dev – runs Storybook for the React SDK & a local Vault (localhost:5173).
+pnpm dev  # runs Storybook for the React SDK & a local Vault (localhost:5173)

 Commit using Conventional Commits & open a PR.
 Please check /CONTRIBUTING.md for lint/test guidelines.

 📄 License
 MIT © Your Company Name – Use at your own risk.
 Experimental software; audit pending.

 ❤️ Acknowledgements
-webauthn-json for sane WebAuthn serialization.

-ethers.js & @solana/web3.js for battle-tested crypto.
+webauthn-json for sane WebAuthn serialization. ethers.js & @solana/web3.js for battle-tested crypto.
 Inspiration from Turnkey’s UX & security papers.

-“The best password is no password” → the best wallet is no seed phrase.
-Welcome to passkey-powered web3 with Portkey.
+“The best password is no password” → the best wallet is no seed phrase.Welcome to passkey-powered web3 with Portkey.